UofA-HEAG/CTA-Oz-School/installation.md

 # Installation Instructions

 We recommend to bring a laptop with a UNIX-based operating system (MacOS or Linux).
 To install the software, you will need approx. 3GB of free disk space.
 The different data sets will require additional disk space:
 * Galactic plane survey (8.3 GB)
 * Galactic centre survey (4.4 GB)
 * Extragalactic survey (2.5GB)
 * AGN monitoring program (4.7GB)

+__Note__: There are subsets of these datasets available as well, which will be sufficient in the beginning to play around with.

 ## Datasets
 We will provide copies of the data set during the meeting.